KornyIsDeveloping/RentACarSystem/README.md

 # RentACarSystem
-This is a simple car rental system that run in the console.
+This is a simple car rental system that runs in the console.